imanghafoori1/laravel-microscope/README.md

 This package provides a way to find errors without writing any tests.
 For example when you setup an event handler which does not exist at all, notifies you.

+## Key things to know:
+- It is created to be smarter than phpstorm and other IDEs in finding errors.
+- It is created to understand laravel run-time and magic.
+- It does not show you stupid false errors, all the errors are really errors.

 ## Installation

 You can install the package via composer: